iamarunbrahma/mediallm/README.md

 - Ensure the command is available: `mediallm-mcp --help`
 - Restart the client (Claude Desktop, Claude Code, or Cursor)
 - Verify Ollama is running if using local LLMs

+### MCP Inspector Timeout

+If you see "MCP error -32001: Request timed out" in MCP Inspector, set:

+- Request Timeout - 300000
+- Reset Timeout on Progress - True
+- Maximum Total Timeout - 900000

 ## Contributing